poanetwork/blockscout-terraform/README.md

 - The name of a IAM key pair to use for EC2 instances, if you provide a name which already exists it will be used, otherwise it will be generated for you.

+NOTE: script `bin/infra` relies on clean `~/.aws/config`.
+If you modified it manually and have commented strings, some errors are possible.

 ## AWS

 You will need to set up a new AWS account (or subaccount), and then either login